 All custom configuration files reload by default, unless the file has a custom reload trigger in

 app.conf.
 For example, in the Splunk Security Essentials app,

 app.conf contains the following custom reload trigger:

 reload.ssenav = http_get /SSEResetLocalNav.
-When you install an app or update configurations for an app that includes one or more custom reload triggers, Splunk software honors those custom reload trigger settings.
-If a custom reload trigger in
+When you install an app or update configurations for an app that has a custom reload trigger in

 For detailed information on how to configure reload trigger settings for configuration files, see app.conf in the Admin Manual.